aghoneim92/cloudhome-firmware/README.md

-# A blank Mongoose OS app

-## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+# Cloudhome Firmware

+Cloudhome is a (WIP) home automation system